glwhitaker/CPSC-2120-2121/README.md

 # CPSC-2120
-Coursework and practice for CPSC 2120/2121 at Clemson University
+Coursework and practice for Data Structures and Algorithms at Clemson University